kmh3785/Wordpress-Starter-Kit/README.md

 - ruby-sass
 - uglify

+## installation
+- Clone or download repo
+- cd into directory
+- npm install

 ## How to use it
 - A basic empty Wordpress theme is created in wp-content/themes/starter-kit
 - Do all development in /starter-kit